damato-design/blog/src/posts/dynamic-storybook.md

 });
 ```

+Not showing the code to implement here, you can use your imagination.
 ## Cool, what should we do with this?

 For starters, this would a good way to begin generating assets for your component library.
 The [story.to.design](https://story.to.design/) tool by [‹div›RIOTS](https://divriots.com/) can transform stories into [Figma](https://www.figma.com/) components.
 This'll help keep the Figma library up to date with the code because it's pulling from the code.
 Imagine, writing minimal code to generate all of these assets!

 It's also a good way to determine configurations that you may not have expected.
-Perhaps, icons in inline buttons don't work well, so you might want to set a conditional in the component to either warn or omit the icons.
+Perhaps you notice with review of the permutations, icons in inline buttons don't work well, so you might want to set a conditional in the component to either warn or omit the icons.

 Speaking of checking configurations, this would be great for testing.
-You could ensure a check every configuration for some baseline metrics and even assert that all configurations that use the same props render in the same expected way.
+You could ensure a check in every configuration for some baseline metrics and even assert that all configurations that use the same props will render in the same expected way.
 This is truly a full coverage scenario without writing much code.

 ## Full circle

 This brings me back to the introduction of the CSF format; which doesn't support this type of behavior at all.
-There's [a document](https://www.notion.so/Storybook-Combos-a5abecd87e9c4e0b86277244af093aea) outlining the possibility of "Storybook Combos", which is only a proposal with no clear direction yet.
+There's [a document](https://www.notion.so/Storybook-Combos-a5abecd87e9c4e0b86277244af093aea) outlining the possibility of "Storybook Combos", which is only a proposal with no affirmitive direction yet.

 I hope that whatever the future holds for Storybook that the team sees the benefits of `storiesOf()` and attempts to support the ability for dynamic stories in the future.
 I'm sure the design system community has more use-cases for dynamic stories that are past just the needs outlined above.